- Bring and wear a mask

 Surrounding Area: It’s easy to incorporate other destinations into your visit to Mission: Wolf.
 Click here for more info about our area.

 Winter Conditions: November through May, our roads are frequently impassable due to snow drifts and deep mud.
-There is no cell phone coverage on our roads.
+There is limited cell phone coverage on our roads.
 Come prepared to dig yourself out of a snowdrift or hike to find help.
 We recommend that you bring tire chains, a shovel, and enough clothing and food to survive a night in your vehicle at -40°F.

 Weather: Mission: Wolf is located 9,300 feet above sea level.
 Mountain weather is unpredictable and changes quickly.
 No matter the season, be prepared for anything.
 In general, summer is hot and sunny with afternoon thunderstorms and cool nights.
 Fall has a mix of cold and warm days with cold nights.
 Our first snow typically falls in early October, and the majority of our snow falls in March and April.
 Winter is sunny but extremely cold.
 Large snowdrifts can block roads.
 To check our local weather forecast, click here.